mjrgh/PinscapePico/README.md

 launch the updated firmware.

+## Safe Mode

+Pinscape uses the Pico's hardware watchdog module to automatically detect most software crashes.
+The watchdog is essentially a hardware timer that performs a power-cycle reboot on the Pico if the software ever stops responding for more than a fraction of a second.
+This is an excellent way to detect software crashes, freezes, and other problems that make the software stop functioning correctly, and in most cases, it prevents the Pico from ever getting into a truly unresponsive state.

+When the hardware watchdog detects a crash, it reboots Pinscape into Safe Mode.
+Safe Mode runs the normal Pinscape firmware, but it bypasses the usual JSON configuration file, and instead uses a stripped-down configuration with a minimal number of features enabled.
+The idea is that most crashes are caused by specific features in the software, rather than by the core system software, so disabling most of the optional features will allow the basic core software to run without problems.

+When Safe Mode is active, the Config Tool can connect to the Pico, and you can inspect and edit the JSON configuration file.
+You can also use Safe Mode to install new firmware, if you're aware of a newer firmware version that contains a fix for the crash.

+If you suspect that the crash that led to Safe Mode activation was due to a particular feature, you can use Safe Mode to edit the configuration file and disable the suspect feature.
+If you think it was due to a setting, but you're not sure which one, you can experiment with disabling features until you find the one responsible.

+If you think the crash was purely random or sporadic, you can just reboot the Pico and try again.
+If the Pico keeps going back into Safe Mode after each reboot, you probably will need to disable something in the configuration to get back to normal operation.

+By default, Safe Mode uses default "factory" settings for everything.
+You can optionally create your own Safe Mode configuration file via the Config Tool, in the Safe Mode Config window.
+This works exactly like the regular JSON configuration; it's just a separate JSON file that's loaded instead of the regular one when Safe Mode is triggered.
+The Safe Mode config file lets you enable specific features even when in Safe Mode.
+Naturally, you should minimize the features you enable here, since the whole point is to create a minimal configuration that's less likely to crash due its very simplicity.
+I like to configure the ID information here to match the main configuration, and also enable the UART ports, so that I can access the command console for troubleshooting even when Safe Mode is active.

 ## Recovering a bricked Pico

 First, you can't actually "brick" a Pico, in the sense of rendering it